With 6 % market share, Colombia is the world’s fourth-largest coffee exporter.

 - The FNC takes care of sustainability issues such as the expansion of the careful handling of natural resources.

-- Small black mild (sugared) coffee in the espresso style, which is always and everywhere drunk.
+- Small black mild (sugared) coffee filtered though a cotton filter, which is always and everywhere drunk.

 - Coffee beans of less good quality have often been used.